versioned/versioned-admin/README.md

 ## Backlog (Sprint)

+* API tab

+* API Key
+  API key that provides read-only data acess for clients (mobile/web apps etc.)
+  Rewrite API examples and JsonData to use this.

+* Config tab

+* Webhhoks with SQS

+* Translations

 * For unique relationships (one-to-many, one-to-one) - only make search results that are not taken selectable?

 * Cannot remove single relationship